mike-albano/capirca_to_openconfig/README.md

 Relies on hardcoded files and assumptions.

 ## Caprica output
-To get the Capirca output of the policy used int his example, run the following Capirca command:
+To get the Capirca output of the policy used in this example, run the following Capirca command:
 ```
 python3 capirca/aclgen.py --policy_file sample_cisco_lab.pol --output_directory ./